-The Students' Union's offical LGBTQ society aims to support all those that identify under the LGBTQ+ spectrum - as well as allies.
+The Students' Union's official LGBTQ society aims to support all those that identify under the LGBTQ+ spectrum - as well as allies.

 The Counselling and Mental Health Services can offer support for LGBTQ students who may be struggling with issues such as coming out to oneself and to others and additional support for LGBTQ+ students is also available

 Furthermore, the Careers Service offer advice and external resources for LGBTQ students seeking employment.